skacem/skacem.github.io/_posts/thoughts/2025-10-20-made-in-germany.md

 Therefore, with great fanfare, an occasional contractor is converted to a permanent employee.
 The "Golden Ticket."
 Announcements are made.
 Proof that the firewall is permeable.

 This is HR as casino.
 A minuscule conversion rate is statistically abysmal but motivationally perfect.
 It provides the illusion of meritocracy.
-Just enough success to keep the remainingcompliant, hoping they will be next.
+Just enough success to keep the remaining compliant, hoping they will be next.

 Hope is significantly cheaper than competitive salaries.

 The workforce optimizes for visibility over contribution, compliance over innovation.

 Exactly as designed.

 ## Act IV: The Permanent Ceiling